-Its location, Veterans Reef, marked by buoys, is a popular boating spot off of Clearwater.
-Visitors can take their own boat or hire one of the many dive charter boats in the Tampa area to descend into the water.
+The memorial, marked by buoys, is a popular boating spot off of Clearwater, called Veterans Reef.
+Visitors can take their own boat or hire one of the many dive charter vessels in the Tampa area to descend into the water.

-Local officials hope this unique memorial — the only one of its kind — will boost dive-related tourism in the area and help sustain marine life by serving as an artificial reef.
-It is also set to be used as a therapeutic dive site for disabled veterans suffering from PTSD, depression and trauma.
+Local officials expect that this one-of-a-kind memorial will boost dive-related tourism in the area and help sustain marine life by serving as an artificial reef.
+It is also intended to be used as a therapeutic dive site for disabled veterans suffering from post-traumatic stress disorder, depression and trauma.

-Heyward Mathews professor of oceanography at St. Petersburg College, dreamed up the site about 10 years ago.
+Heyward Mathews, professor of oceanography at St. Petersburg College, came up with the idea for the site about 10 years ago.

-Although no one in the core group of organizers is a veteran, Florida has one of the highest concentration of veterans in the country.
+Although no one in the core group of organizers is a veteran, Florida has one of the highest concentrations of former military members.

-Mathews, White and other organizers raised money from private businesses and community donors; they’re still collecting donations to install 12 more statues in 2020 that will complete a 100-foot circle.
+Mathews, White and other organizers raised money from private businesses and community donors; they’re still collecting donations to ultimately complete the 100-foot Circle of Heroes with 24 life-size statues.

-Among the plans for phase two are to build an exhibit above water — good news for visitors not willing or able to don scuba gear — and a livestream of the site.
+The plans include building an exhibit above water — good news for visitors not willing or able to don scuba gear — and a live stream of the site.

 Editor’s note: This article, originally published Aug.
 21, 2019, has been updated to detail the memorial’s most recent expansion and plans.